 Novelty betting should also be steered clear of as these are aimed at attracting casual punters who do not have the expertise to realise the odds available are very poor value in most cases and designed solely to make headlines.

-The beauty of sport is that there is almost always absolutely loads of it happening at any time you could think of, whether it is day or night where you live, whether it is summer or winter, where you are in the world.
+The beauty of sport is that there is almost always absolutely loads of it happening at any time you could think of – whether it is day or night, summer or winter, where you are in the world.

-The World Cup takes place every four years, as does the European Championship, while the Africa Cup of Nations and the Copa America are more regular, held every two years instead.
-Cricket, like football, has a World Cup that is on the schedule every four years.
+The World Cup takes place every four years, as does the European Championship, while the Africa Cup of Nations and the Copa America are more regular, held every two years.

 Other sports have their most important dates too, with golf and tennis both hosting four major tournaments that are prized apart from the rest, with these events spaced throughout the year.